 Should you try a Holland America cruise?!

-There was enough to do onboard without having to choose between 2 or 3 different things that were all happening at the same time.
+There was enough to do onboard without having to choose between 2 or 3 different things.
 The service was so personal and everyone greeted you with a smile and asked how things were going.
 The cabin stewards and dining crew at your table always greeted you by name as well.
-Everyone seemed happy to be doing their job and I felt like my fellow guests were friendlier and more willing to strike up a conversation as well.
+Everyone seemed happy to be doing their job.
+I felt like my fellow guests were friendlier and more willing to strike up a conversation as well.
 Overall I’d give the whole experience 5 stars.
 10/10 would recommend.
 Emily approves.

 Daily schedule – sea day example:

 Thanks for much for this one Emily!
 I have always wondered what Holland America cruises were like.
 I have to admit I have never looked into cruising with Holland America, I have always just assumed (rightly or wrongly) that the ships were small and therefore boring.
-I see now that although they don’t have all the bells and whistles of the newer ships the onboard experience sounds really good.
+Despite not having all the bells and whistles of the newer ships the onboard experience sounds really good.
 I could be convinced to try Holland America, watch this space!

 Emily Knab is a college student (for one more semester!!).
 Hotel desk agent, and full-time cruise enthusiast from New York State.
 She loves to plan cruises for her friends and family and herself.
 She has cruised with Disney, Princess, Royal Caribbean, Celebrity, and Holland America Line.
 You can find Emily on Twitter here and Instagram here.

 I’ve been nominated as favourite cruise blogger in the Wave awards and it would mean SO much to me if I could have your vote.